LairdCP/UwTerminalX/README.md

 ##Companian Applications

- * [TermNotify](https://github.com/LairdCP/TermNotify) - TermNotify: an application that displays a popup notification when a new serial port is detected, which will open UwTerminalX if clicked.
+ * [TermNotify](https://github.com/LairdCP/TermNotify): an application that displays a popup notification when a new serial port is detected, which will open UwTerminalX if clicked.

 ##Compiling